Rules for entry to Commonwealth International Beauty Pageants

 11. Awards and Prizes: These are always subject to the availability of resources/sponsorship.

 12. Judging: Contestants must co-operate with the judging process.
 The decision of the judges shall be final.
-The panel of judges will focus on a set of criteria (summarised as poise, intelligence, self-confidence, ability to communicate opinions clearly, intelligently & confidently, give substantive answers to interview questions, and overall beauty and charm) to enable the selection of a winner who most shows the possession of a set of qualities of the distinct personality of:
+The panel of judges will focus on a set of criteria (summarized as poise, intelligence, self-confidence, ability to communicate opinions clearly, intelligently & confidently, give substantive answers to interview questions, and overall beauty and charm) to enable the selection of a winner who most shows the possession of a set of qualities of the distinct personality of:

 A. an ambassador to represent the pageant, her nation and the Commonwealth; and